-Inflation is everywhere and the increase in food prices is apparent “across the board,” as Miguel Patricio, chief executive of Kraft Heinz, told the BBC in the fall, adding that the rising cost of basic ingredients such as cereals and oils has led the company to up prices on more than half of its products in the U.S.
+Inflation is everywhere, and the increase in food prices is apparent “across the board,” as Miguel Patricio, chief executive of Kraft Heinz, told the BBC in the fall, adding that the rising cost of basic ingredients such as cereals and oils has led the company to up prices on more than half of its products in the U.S.

+The situation has only worsened since Patricio made these comments.
+According to data from the U.S. Bureau of Labor Statistics, the U.S. food cost increased 6.3% in December from a year ago.
+It’s the highest food inflation since October 2008.
 It’s not just due to more expensive agricultural commodities.
-Supply chain disruptions have also impacted food processors’ productivity and higher energy prices are pressuring distribution costs.
+Supply chain disruptions have also impacted food processors’ productivity, and higher energy prices are pressuring distribution costs.

+Consumers are using different strategies to adapt and minimize pain.
+They plan their shopping trips to the supermarket and make substitutes for cheaper items.
 But it doesn’t have to be this way.
-Innovation can help us lower the cost of food in the long run, just like it has helped decrease the cost of goods such as computers, flat-screen TVs and washing machines.
+Innovation lowers the cost of food in the long run, just like it has helped decrease the cost of computers, flat-screen TVs, and washing machines.

 If you look at the U.S. only, investments in agtech startups in the first half of 2021 stood at less than $10 billion.
 In venture capital, dry powder soared to $220 billion last year, leaving ample room for investors to fund AgTech entrepreneurs and support them.